 For many of us, we have to put in a good amount of consideration, when it comes to moving on to a new system like Windows 10.
-We often get into a debate with ourselves on whether, we really need it or not.
-Most of the time, it is not because we cannot afford it, but simply, because we are so comfortable using the old system and settings.
+We often get into a debate with ourselves on whether we really need it or not.
+Mostly because we are so comfortable using the old system and settings.
 More than anything, we do not want to lose the files and the photos and videos that have been so precious to us the whole time.
-For those of us, who also use our system for work and it is stored with official and sensitive documents, the very thought of losing it makes us shudder.
-These feelings and dilemma is common since, most of us experience it.
+For those, who also use the system for work, the system will definitely contain official and sensitive documents, the very thought of losing it makes us shudder.

 - Copy and move all your old files to a new disk i.e. you move them all to an external hard drive.